-Curator | Writer | Academic
+Curator | Writer | Researcher

 Violence, Gender, History (Tate Modern): a workshop considering histories of violence against women in times of conflict, held in January 2018.
-Featuring Amar Kanwar, Joanna Bourke, and Nada Raza.
+Featuring Amar Kanwar, Joanna Bourke and Nada Raza.

 Time Well Spent (Tate Exchange): a two-week project investigating how we spend and value time, including performances, talks, workshops and screenings.
 Held in November and December 2017, the programme included a new commissioned performance work by They Are Here, along with contributions from Tehching Hsieh, Lois Keidan, Amelia Groom, Sarah Carpenter, the vacuum cleaner, Beth Elliot, Sam Curtis, Cassie Quarless, Usayd Younis, Sarah Walker, Red Chidgey, and Nina Power.

 Soul of a Nation Public Programme (Tate Modern): a series of events from July to October 2017, including talks by Spike Lee, Claudia Rankine, and Khalil Joseph with Arthur Jafa, three listening sessions, a workshop led by Zinzi Minott and Imani Robinson, and an international conference.

 Tate Intensive: Art Matters (Tate Modern): Curator of the second Tate Intensive programme, held in July 2017, bringing together 28 international cultural professionals for a week of workshops, talks and gallery visits.
 Keynote speakers: Maria Balshaw, Alex Farquharson, Isaac Julien, Karen MacKinnon, Frances Morris and Justine Simons.